 Put on the millennial map by infamous television shows and movies that used the medieval towns along the coast as shooting locations, Croatia’s idyllic shoreline, which is 1,777 kilometers long and stretches the length of the country, is no longer a secret.
 From the vineyards and ancient villages of inland Istria, to the peaceful Kvarner Bay islands, the wild national parks and waterfalls, forgotten ruins of Yugoslavian communist architecture, well-preserved Roman palaces, the sailing, the partying, and of course the Dalmatian coast and medieval fortified Dubrovnik, Croatia will keep you coming back for more year on year.

-Currently not in the Schengen zone, which blesses most passport holders with a 90 day stay regardless, Croatia was one of the first countries to launch a bonafide digital nomad visa in 2021.
+Currently not in the Schengen zone, which blesses most passport holders with a 90-day stay regardless, Croatia was one of the first countries to launch a bonafide digital nomad visa in 2021.
 It’s relatively easy to access, requesting information on your income and / or savings and asking that you don’t work within the country.
-You can read the local blog Expat in Croatia for full details on how to apply.
 Consequently, it has been attracting nomads in droves in the past 18 months and coworking spaces are increasing.

 Croatia is not a cheap place to live and rent prices spike in the peak summer months, particularly in popular destinations like Dubrovnik and Split, but you can find bargains in Fall and Spring as well as in the inland capital Zagreb, which is an elegant city not to be overlooked.

 Stay on top of the latest digital nomad trends with new posts every week